Skip to main content

 Your Right to Refuse

-Ohio's implied consent law (ORC 4511.191) applies only to chemical tests—not field sobriety tests.
-You are under no legal obligation to perform physical roadside exercises.
+Ohio's implied consent law (ORC § 4511.191) applies to chemical tests (breath, blood, or urine) after an OVI arrest—not to field sobriety tests.

 Why Officers Want You to Perform FSTs